-First, the analysis so far does not take account of market failures, which can result for many reasons.
-If market failures exist, then a competitive equilibrium will generally not be Pareto optimal, so government intervention in the form of government spending, non-lump-sum taxes, and regulations, may improve outcomes.
+Second, the analysis so far does not take account of market failures, which can result for many reasons.
+If market failures exist, then a competitive equilibrium will generally not be Pareto optimal, so government intervention in the form of government spending, non-lump-sum taxes, and regulations, may improve outcomes, even in the hypothetical case that lump-sum taxes are available.